Brief: In this Antergos review, we analyze why Antergos is the first choice if you want to go the Arch side of Linux distributions.

 Antergos provides a simple graphical installer.
 All the major languages are supported.
 There are no confusing or stuck up moments during installation of Antergos.
 So you should be just fine on it whether you’re an advanced user or a newcomer.

-As I said earlier, the installation is both simple and self-explanatory.
+Installing Antergos Linux is both simple and self-explanatory.
 But there’s one little issue.
 The Cnchi installer used by Antergos is still in beta.
 So you might want to keep in mind the following points.

 - You need an active internet connection for installation.
 It’s a major drawback.